puppetlabs/packaging/README.md

 workflow, using a static job that is called many times per package, to this second workflow of creating the jobs on demand.

-### `uber_build_with_polling`

-This task performs 100% of the same behavior as the `uber_build` task with two additional behaviors for each of the triggered jobs.
-First, the rake task will block until the job has finished; then it will print the status of the build.
-For a project configured to build only the `packaging` and `repo` jobs, the following blocks demonstrate the additional output that `uber_build_wih_polling`
-provides:
+It is possible to pass an integer argument to the `uber_build` which will be used by the job as polling interval.
+If this value is passed in, the task will query the dynamic job using the Jenkins API periodically until the build is finished.
+Then, it will query the build to determine the SUCCESS/FAILURE status.
+The job output will look something like:

 ```bash
 Packaging SUCCESS